Abuse Cases Attorney in Torrance, California

 first there’s going to be consequences

 Los Angeles, CA personal injury lawyer Carly Sanchez talks about the ultimate goal in child abuse cases as a whole.
-She explains that the main objective of pursuing these cases is to effect lasting change in the system.
-This involves altering the way social workers approach child abuse investigations and the way counties fulfill their obligation to protect vulnerable children.
-Ultimately, when I inform my teenage clients that I will be representing them in a lawsuit, they sometimes wonder how receiving monetary compensation can help heal the abuse they have suffered.
-It’s a valid concern, especially if they have been sexually abused for a long time.
-However, I always explain that while money can’t erase what has happened to them, it can help prevent such abuse from happening to another child.
-The ultimate goal is to make it less expensive for counties to do things right than to do things wrong.
-If their defense is that they don’t have enough social workers or enough time, then they need to hire more social workers.
-If they continue to cut costs in this area, lawsuits will become more costly than investing in child welfare.
-In conclusion, it’s important for counties to prioritize the welfare of children, or else there will be consequences.
+She mentions that the primary goal of pursuing these cases is to create lasting change within the system.
+This includes influencing how social workers conduct child abuse investigations and how counties fulfill their duty to protect vulnerable children.
+When she informs her teenage clients that she will be representing them in a lawsuit, they sometimes question how monetary compensation can address the trauma they have experienced.
+She acknowledges that concern, particularly for those who have endured prolonged sexual abuse, and clarifies that while money cannot undo the harm, it can help prevent future abuse.
+The broader objective is to make it more cost-effective for counties to act responsibly rather than cut corners.
+If counties claim they lack sufficient social workers or resources, they must invest in the necessary staff.
+Continued cost-cutting will ultimately make lawsuits more expensive than properly supporting child welfare.
+In essence, she emphasizes that counties must prioritize the well-being of children, or face significant consequences.

 More Videos From This Lawyer